-On the Metrics page, under the Operate category, you can monitor the performance and health of your App.
+On the Metrics page you can monitor the performance and health of your App.
 The Metrics page is divided into three tabs, each of which is described below.

 In this tab you can view graphs which display the following information about the app: